Sound Source Localization for Spatial Mapping of Surgical Actions in Dynamic Scenes: Discussion

 The event localization module proved that the fusion of audio-visual information is an effective approach to detect regions of interest with minimal computational overhead.
-While this method can directly be employed to inform down-stream tasks, such as scene graph generation or instrument tracking, we also see potential as an initial filtering stage that allows more computationally intensive methods to focus solely on the regions of interest.
-Despite the simplicity of our approach, $77 \%$ of the events were successfully localized with a 3D bounding box \ac{iou} of at least $0.1$.
-This accuracy is enough to generate semantic scene states, i.e., scene graphs for surgical context understanding.
-Due to the low spatial resolution of the acoustic camera the localization accuracy is limited, as indicated by the steep decrease in recall under stricter \ac{iou} thresholds.
-Note however that our predictions were compared to \textit{posed} ground-truth bounding boxes, whereas our approach does not explicitly optimize the rotation of the estimated bounding boxes.
-We argue that for region of interest detection a coarse localization is an acceptable trade-off for low latency.
-For tasks with higher localization requirements, the accuracy could be improved by occlusion-aware fusion of acoustic features into the scene representation.
-Future extensions using beam-steering based on the 3D scene geometry and a projection of more informative acoustic features, for example in the form of neural implicit sound representations, could bring further enhancements.
+Despite the simplicity of our approach, $\revTwo{84 \%}$ of the events were successfully localized with a 3D bounding box \ac{iou} of at least $0.1$. \revThree{ While this level of accuracy is sufficient for coarse downstream tasks, more precise tasks such as fine-grained instrument tracking would demand substantially tighter localization.
+The steep decrease in recall under stricter \ac{iou} thresholds reflects both the low resolution of the acoustic camera and the constraints of the learning-free localization baseline. }

-The exploratory character of our experiments inherently comes with some limitations.
-While the presented approach is real-time capable in theory, our current implementation only supports offline processing due to limitations in the software and API of the acoustic camera.
-We employ a single-view point cloud as the dynamic 3D visual representation of the surgical scene, which is the basis for mapping the localized acoustic activity.
-While the ZED2i RGB-D camera produces high-quality point clouds, the preservation of fine details and completeness of the scene is limited.
-To obtain a higher-quality visual representation, future research should utilize multi-view reconstructions to reduce occlusions and investigate alternative scene representations such as dynamic gaussian splats.
+Our implementation has a latency of about $250\:ms$ for the event detection and about $100\:ms$ for the localization stage (measured on a downsampled point cloud with $\frac{1}{64}$ of the original size).
+While we cannot measure the latency of the beam-forming algorithm due the absence of an API in the closed-source software, comparable methods take around $200\:ms$ \cite{jansen2026delay}.
+Our current implementation only supports offline processing for the same reason.